tyToplu/python-works/README.md

 # python-works
+<h1

-this file consist of some assignments, set of exercises and quizes.
+this repository consist of some assignments, set of exercises and quizes.
+/h1>